RosboneMako/MakoThump/README.md

 <br />

 # JUCE SLIDER CONTROL<br />
-First you need to define a slider object in teh editor.h file:
+First you need to define a slider object in the editor.h file:
 ```C++
 juce::Slider jsP1_Thump;
 ```